aristocratos/bashtop/README.md

 ## Compatibility

-Should work on most modern linux distributions with a truecolor capable terminal.
+Should work on most modern linux distributions.

+For correct display, a terminal with support for:
+* 24-bit truecolor
+* Wide characters

+Also needs a UTF8 locale and a font that covers:
+* Unicode Block “Braille Patterns” U+2800 - U+28FF
+* Unicode Block “Geometric Shapes” U+25A0 - U+25FF
+* Unicode Block "Box Drawing" and "Block Elements" U+2500 - U+259F

 ## Dependencies